Skip to main content

 Tests that might be done

-Biopsy: In a biopsy, the doctor takes out a small piece of tissue to check it for cancer cells.
+Biopsy: In a biopsy, the doctor removes the abnormal area of skin to check it for cancer cells.
 A biopsy is the only way to tell for sure if you have skin cancer and what kind it is.
 There are many types of skin biopsies.
 Ask your doctor what kind you will need.
 Each type has pros and cons.
 The choice of which type to use depends on your own case.

 Lab tests of biopsy samples: If melanoma is found, lab tests might be done on the cancer cells to see if they have certain gene changes.
 This might affect your treatment options.